BernardoFL/bernardofl.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am a 4th year PhD student at the [Department of Statistics and Data Sciences](https://stat.utexas.edu) at the University of Texas at Austin.
-I am advised by Dr. Peter Müller and work in the intersection between Bayesian nonparametrics and machine learning with applications in biostatistics.
+I am a 5th year PhD student at the [Department of Statistics and Data Sciences](https://stat.utexas.edu) at the University of Texas at Austin.
+I am advised by [Dr. Peter Müller](https://math.utexas.edu/directory/peter-mueller) and enjoy working on problems at the intersection between Bayesian statistics, biology and healthcare, particularly for computationally intensive problems.

+**Research interests**

+* Bayesian nonparametrics,
+* efficient algorithms for inference in complex models,
+* latent factor models